 Take all of the great educational videos you can find and put them in one place, cataloged and organized in various ways so it is easy to find exactly what you need for whatever grade level you are teaching.
 Add video clips, a tool for creating quizzes, and lesson planning.
 Provide all this through one subscription service so that everything is accessible on demand, right when you need it.
 That’s what you get with Discovery Education® streaming™.

 Discovery Education® streaming™ offers different types of subscriptions.
 The Plus option gives you access to everything with at least 9,500 complete videos and 77,000 video clips.
-The Homeschool Buyers Coop lists a couple of other options, but the Plus subscription seems clearly the most useful.
 Videos are from sources such as BBC, Discovery Channel, Scholastic, and NEST.
 The NEST Animated Heroes Classics alone would cost you far more than the price of your subscription!
 The Plus option has videos for preschool through adult level although they identify them only for kindergarten through twelfth grade.
 Resources primarily address science, history, math, language arts, health, and technology, but I also spotted resources such as elementary Spanish, preschool readiness, character building, and world religions.

 Everything is catalogued and indexed so that you can search in various ways with multiple criteria.
 You can even see how a resource satisfies national standards.
 Parents can create lesson plans, assignments, and quizzes, then get automated email notification when a student completes an assignment.
 The lesson planning and assignment tools are helpful, but you can simply log in and select something on the spur of the moment if need be.